UMANG13-coder/Neoapps.ai-Documentation/docs/dnd-usage/chart-component-usage/chart-component.md

 ## Getting Started

-> In this section, you will learn about the various types of charts supported by our application and how to configure your chosen chart using the drag-and-drop (DND) builder.
+> In this section, you will learn about the various types of charts supported by our application and how to configure your chosen chart using the drag & drop (DND) builder.

 ## Type of Charts